-Most gluten free beer is made from barley.
+Most gluten free beer is made with barley.
 Some includes wheat.

 The safety to coeliacs of these beers — which are typically made by the addition of an enzyme to break down the gluten fragments — remains hotly debated.

-In the UK / EU, such beers can be described gluten-free.
+In the UK / EU, such beers can be labelled gluten-free.

-In the US, Canada, Australia and New Zealand, they can’t.
-They are often described instead as ‘gluten removed’ or ‘gluten reduced’.
+In the US, Canada, Australia and New Zealand, they cannot.
+They are often described instead as ‘gluten removed’ or ‘gluten reduced’, and can be labelled ‘processed to remove gluten’.

-Some coeliacs, not unreasonably, avoid all such wheat- or barley-based beers — which are now widely available.
+Some celiacs, very understandably, avoid all such wheat- or barley-based beers.

-So for them, here is a list of beers made only from alternative grain sources — for example, quinoa, rice, millet, sorghum, buckwheat, corn.
+So for them, here is a list of beers made only from alternative and GF grain sources — for example, quinoa, rice, millet, sorghum, buckwheat, corn — available in UK, the US / Canada, Australia, and Europe.

-Some barley beers, plus five beers made using sorghum, brown rice, buckwheat, millet too.
+Some barley beers, plus five beers made using alternative grains such as sorghum, brown rice, buckwheat, millet.

-Include Discovery (an amber ale), Dry Hopped Lager (below right), an IPA, plus stronger Tripel (8.5%) and Dubbel (7%) ales.
+These are Discovery (an amber ale), Dry Hopped Lager, IPA, plus the stronger Tripel (8.5%) and Dubbel (7%) ales.

 Unites States / Canada